Texas Senate Odds & Prediction: Latest Prediction Markets for Senate Race

 A Democrat leading Texas seems unbelievable now, as does the existence of a state electoral map with significant blue.
 But trust me, that was real, and now Talarico thinks he's well-positioned to battle history and insert some blue back into the crimson state.

-The Texas Senate odds prediction market reflects that optimism, as the gap has steadily been closing between Talarico and any hypothetical Republican candidate.
+The Texas Senate odds prediction market reflects that optimism, as the gap has steadily been closing between Talarico and Paxton.
 The narrowing began in mid-January, with Talarico really jumping up during the middle of March, shortly after winning his party's primary in the state.

-That validates Republican fears that amid the backlash to Trump, and especially his immigration policies, even a GOP stronghold like Texas is vulnerable.
-What's even more concerning for Republicans, and encouraging for Talarico, is the same poll from Impact Research showed high unfavorability ratings for both Cornyn and Paxton, indicating they're "deeply unpopular."
+It all validates Republican fears that amid the backlash to Trump, and especially his immigration policies, even a GOP stronghold like Texas is vulnerable.
+What's even more concerning for Republicans, and encouraging for Talarico, is that a poll from Impact Research showed a high unfavorability rating for Paxton, indicating he's "deeply unpopular."

 🥊 U.S. Presidential election odds

-Texas remains red in the U.S. presidential election odds, but Democrats have been trying to make process in the Lone Star State for years.
+Texas remains red in the U.S. presidential election odds, but Democrats have been trying to make progress in the Lone Star State for years.

-Any Democrat even staying within stride of a Republican in Texas this far along in the process is massive.
-That's especially true as the GOP runoff continues and the two candidates keep targeting each other instead of Talarico.
+Any Democrat even staying within striking distance of a Republican in Texas this far along in the process is massive.
+That’s especially true after the buildup to the GOP runoff, when Paxton and Cornyn were targeting each other instead of Talarico.

 There are paths to a Talarico victory then.
 Narrow paths, but ones that could lead to history nonetheless.